- WUSA/GSA Health and Dental Plan at Waterloo

-Full-time undergraduate students who are enrolled in 1.5 on-campus credits and co-op students on an officially recognized work term are automatically enrolled in the Federation of Students/ Graduate Students Association (FEDS/GSA) Health and Dental Plan) unless you opt out of the plan because you have alternative coverage).
+Full-time undergraduate students who are enrolled in 1.5 on-campus credits and co-op students on an officially recognized work term are automatically enrolled in the Federation of Students/ Graduate Students Association (WUSA/GSA) Health and Dental Plan) unless you opt out of the plan because you have alternative coverage).

-FEDS/GSA Health and Dental Plan insurance is only valid if you also have Ontario Health Insurance Plan (OHIP) provincial coverage, or UHIP coverage.
+WUSA/GSA Health and Dental Plan insurance is only valid if you also have Ontario Health Insurance Plan (OHIP) provincial coverage, or UHIP coverage.

 Extending health and dental coverage for your international co-op work term

 Additional insurance coverage under the WUSA/GSA Health and Dental Plan is required if you will be working internationally for more than 150 days.